amitkr6211/A_star_visualizer/README.md

 -------------------------------------------------------------
 Steps to run this :
 ->Open your terminal
-->Go in the coreesponding directory.
+->Go in the coressponding directory.
 ->install pygame
     ->sudo apt-get install python3-pygame
 ->python3 astar.py